The Navy Lark (film): Relationship to radio series

 According to Jon Pertwee's co-written memoir, published shortly after his death in 1996, the film was also supposed to star Pertwee and Dennis Price, both of whom were key members of the cast in the original radio series.
 However, according to Pertwee this did not happen as the film's producer Herbert Wilcox refused to employ Price "because he was gay."
 Pertwee stated that he was among those who objected to Price not being in the film and believed that this contributed to his own replacement in the cast by Shiner.
 Pertwee noted that the film "bombed" and believed that this was due to the fact that audiences did not consider the film to be The Navy Lark due to the absence of himself, Price and fellow radio series cast member Stephen Murray.
 A nod to the radio series appears during the fake revolution in the news headlines of The Daily Telegraph referring to "Admiral Troutbridge".
-The plot has similarities to the episode "The Multiple Mine" (Series 1, Episode 9).
+The plot has similarities to the episode "The Multiple Mines" (Series 1, Episode 9).